 Very popular workshops which had a nice informal vibe, flexible to the needs of the service-users which encouraged even the most reluctant art.
 Great for building confidence and 'trying something new'.
 Allowed for lots of social interactions.
 Manager Link Up Womens Support Centre

-We are always looking to develop new partnerships and new ways working so if you are interested in our Outreach Programme please get in touch.
+We are always looking to develop new partnerships and new ways working so if you are interested in our Engagement Programme please get in touch.

 By the end we had all been on a journey and produced surprising work.
 There was a happy buzz about the place.
 There were real moments of connection with several members of the group and these insights are a valuable part of the workshops you offer.
 They show that even when expectations of people are not high, you can make breakthroughs using art.
 Heather Lucchesi Artist